 Kathmandu Travel Guide

-Presided over by snow-covered mountains, the Kathmandu Valley is surrounded by verdant agricultural hills scattered with traditional villages and brick houses, rich in ancient holy temples and shrines used by both Buddhists and Hindu worshippers reflecting a great wealth of culture and tradition.
-Most of Nepal's ethnic groups are represented in the Valley, particularly in Kathmandu itself, but it is the Newars who are the original inhabitants responsible for development and the splendid art and architecture in the cities.
+Most of Nepal's ethnic groups are represented in the Valley, particularly in Kathmandu itself.
+But it is the Newars who are the original inhabitants, responsible for much of the splendid art and architecture in the cities.

-Fascinating as this city is however, many people choose to stay outside Kathmandu in one of the Valley towns or mountain resorts and restrict their visit to day trips; or they base themselves in the tourist-orientated Thamel district of the city that offers modern bakeries, smart hotels and upmarket restaurants, along with pushy handicraft and cannabis sellers.
+Many people choose to stay outside Kathmandu in one of the Valley towns or mountain resorts, restricting their visits to day trips.
+Otherwise, they base themselves in the tourist-orientated Thamel district of the city, offering modern bakeries, smart hotels, and upmarket restaurants.

 Become our Kathmandu Travel Expert